curability4apish/IsaacHash/README.md

 - Highly customizable

 In `hash.js`, you are encouraged to customiza your secret 256-bit salt.
-It mitigates the risks of password leakage either if you accidentally reveal your keys but not salt, or your keys are set as weak, ~~but you are not encouraged to have weak keys.~~
+It mitigates the risks of password leakage either if you accidentally reveal your keys but not salt, or your keys are set as weak, ~~but you are not encouraged to have weak keys for security reasons.~~
 ```
 seed(isaac.state, binaryStringToArray(decompose(yourSalt)));
 ```